Elasticity-Controlled Jamming Criticality in Soft Composite Solids

 \beginMethod

 { \bf METHODS}

-{\bf Material Preparations} {\it Particle inclusions ---} Both the polystyrene~(PS) and glass particles are micron-sized spheres with size distributions that can be described by the log-normal function $f(r)=\frac{1}{\sqrt{2\pi}\sigma r}\exp(-\frac{1}{2}(\frac{\ln (r/r_0)}{\sigma})^2)$.
+{\bf Material preparation} {\it Particle inclusions ---} Both the PS and glass particles are micron-sized spheres with size distributions that can be described by the log-normal function $f(r)=\frac{1}{\sqrt{2\pi}\sigma r}\exp(-\frac{1}{2}(\frac{\ln (r/r_0)}{\sigma})^2)$.
 For the PS particles, $r_0 = 12~\mu$m and $\sigma = 0.6$.
 For the glass particles, $r_0 = 20~\mu$m and $\sigma = 0.5$.
-The shear moduli of particles, $G_{\rm p}$, was measured by compressing individual bead between two flat substrates using a nanoindenter (Bruker, Hysitron TI-980).
-The resulting force-displacement curves were fitted to the Hertizan contact model (see the {\it Supplementary Materials}).
-As a result, we found $G_{\rm p} = 1.6$~GPa and 15.8~GPa for the PS and glass particles, respectively. {\it Soft matrix ---} The PDMS matrix was made by mixing a silicone base vinyl-terminated polydimethylsiloxane (DMS-V31, Gelest Inc) with copolymer crosslinkers (HMS-301, Gelest Inc) and a catalyst complex in xylene (SIP6831.2, Gelest Inc).
-We prepared two mixture solutions, Gelest Part A and Gelest Part B, prior to curing.
-In particular, Part A consists of the silicone base with 0.005 wt\% catalyst while Part B is made of the silicone base with 10 wt\% crosslinkers.
-By changing the weight ratio between A and B from 14.5:1 to 8:1, we varied $G_{\rm m}$ from 0.04 kPa to 4 kPa.
+The shear modulus of the particles, $G_{\rm p}$, was measured by compressing individual beads between two flat substrates using a nanoindenter (Bruker, Hysitron TI-980).
+The resulting force--displacement curves were fitted to the Hertzian contact model (see Fig.~S1(b) in the {\it Supplementary Materials}).
+The results showed that $G_{\rm p} = 1.6$~GPa and 15.8~GPa for the PS and the glass particles, respectively. {\it Soft matrix ---} The PDMS matrix was made by mixing a silicone base vinyl-terminated polydimethylsiloxane (DMS-V31, Gelest Inc) with copolymer crosslinkers (HMS-301, Gelest Inc) and a catalyst complex in xylene (SIP6831.2, Gelest Inc).
+We prepared two mixture solutions, Gelest Part A and Gelest Part B, before curing.
+In particular, Part A consisted of a silicone base with 0.005 wt\% catalyst, and Part B consisted of a silicone base with 10 wt\% crosslinkers.
+By changing the weight ratio of A to B from 14.5:1 to 8:1, we varied $G_{\rm m}$ from 0.04 kPa to 4 kPa.

-{\it Fabrication of the soft composites---} We prepared composite samples with a disc shape with a 10~mm radius and a 10~mm height an acrylic mold covered with a para-film.
-To fully relax the internal structures, we used a vortex mixer (BV1000, Benchmark Scientific Inc.) to vibrate the samples right after mixing all the components.
-For$\phi> 0.5$, we compressed the samples using a glass plate to flatten the top surface.
-Each sample was then left to cure at room temperature for at least 48 hours. {\bf Criticality Analysis}
+{\it Fabrication of the soft composites---} We prepared disk-shaped composite samples with 10~mm radius and 10~mm height an acrylic mold covered with a para-film.
+To fully relax the internal structures, we used a vortex mixer (BV1000, Benchmark Scientific Inc.) to vibrate the samples immediately after mixing all the components.
+For $\phi> 0.5$, we compressed the samples using a glass plate to flatten the top surface.
+Each sample was then left to cure at room temperature for at least 48 hr. {\bf Criticality analysis}